emmacadavra/ci-portfolio1-spc/TESTING.md

 When using Lighthouse, I made sure that tests were run in Incognito windows so that there could be no interferance from browser extensions.

-Below are screenshots of the final, post-development results for both the mobile and desktop Lighthouse tests for index.html and form-submission.html:
+Below are screenshots of the final, post-development results for both the mobile and desktop Lighthouse tests for index.html and form-submission.html.
+They were very consistent across multiple browsers and devices, with some tests coming back with perfect 100 scored in all categories, however these screenshots are ones I've taken from my own PC:

 Desktop Lighthouse test - index.html: